watchexec/watchexec/cli/README.md

 ## Features

 * Simple invocation and use
-* Runs on OS X, Linux, and Windows
+* Runs on Linux, Mac, Windows, and more
 * Monitors current directory and all subdirectories for changes
-    * Uses most efficient event polling mechanism for your platform (except for [BSD](https://github.com/notify-rs/notify#todo))
+    * Uses efficient event polling mechanism (on Linux, Mac, Windows)
 * Coalesces multiple filesystem events into one, for editors that use swap/backup files during saving
 * By default, uses `.gitignore` and `.ignore` to determine which files to ignore notifications for
 * Support for watching files with a specific extension
 * Support for filtering/ignoring events based on [glob patterns](https://docs.rs/globset/*/globset/#syntax)
-* Launches the command in a new process group
+* Launches the command in a new process group (can be disabled with `--no-process-group`)
 * Sets the following environment variables in the process:
     * If a single file changed (depending on the event type):
         * `$WATCHEXEC_CREATED_PATH`, the path of the file that was created